HimanshuGoel/my-full-stack-learning-app/app-core/docs/[extracted]/node.js.md

 - You can take any number of examples like the `setTimeout` method, Axios methods, or any other method that run asynchronously. let’s take the setTimeout operation and look into its lifecycle.
 When a `setTimeout` is called, it is processed in the stack and then sent to the corresponding API which waits till the specified time to send this operation back in for processing.

+- nextTick and setImmediate – these are like timers.
+In Nodejs 0 milliseconds will be default to 1 milliseconds.

 - Where does it send the operation?
 The event queue.
 Hence, we have a cyclic system for running async operations in JavaScript.
 The language itself is single-threaded, but the browser APIs act as separate threads.

 - The event loop facilitates this process; it constantly checks whether or not the call stack is empty.
 If it is empty, new functions are added from the event queue.
 If it is not, then the current function call is processed.